Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Application to global sea-surface temperature data

 We now apply our methodology to the analysis of a massive global sea-surface temperature (SST) data set.
 Our application uses the data analysed by \cite{Zammit_2020} and \cite{Cressie_2021_review_spatial-basis-function_models}, which consists of SST data obtained from the Visible Infrared Imaging Radiometer Suite (VIIRS) on board the Suomi National Polar-orbiting Partnership (Suomi NPP) weather satellite \citep{Cao_2013_Suomi_NPP}.
-The data set consists of 1,000,000 observed locations across the globe.
+The data set consists of one million observations.
 As in \cite{Zammit_2020}, we model the spatial residuals from a linear model with covariates given by an intercept, the latitude coordinate, and the square of the latitude coordinate.
-Figure~\ref{fig:SST:data} shows this detrended data set over the globe and in two equally-sized regions corresponding to the Brazil-Malvinas Confluence Zone and a region in the Indian Ocean.
-These regions provide clear evidence for spatial covariance non-stationarity in this data set.
+Figure~\ref{fig:SST:data} shows these detrended data over the globe and in two regions corresponding to the Brazil-Malvinas Confluence Zone and the southern Indian Ocean.
+There is clear evidence of spatial covariance nonstationarity.